vsao/verification/Rule_deck/README.md

 3. Source Databases

 ### Rule File
-It is a tandard Verification Rule Format (SVRF) or Tcl Verification Format(TVF) form.
+It is a standard Verification Rule Format (SVRF) or Tcl Verification Format(TVF) form.
 Rule files contain two main categories of commands:
 1. Specification statements: Such as describing the layout and source databases, and specifying where to store the results of a run.
 2. Layer operations: manipulation of layers through Boolean operations, measurement operations etc.